 This is the place to immerse yourself in Danish culture and history.
 It’s an extensive, detailed museum and perfect for those with an interest in history.

-Cost: Adults DKK 85, family ticket (1 adult and 1 child) DKK 75, under 18 years are free
+Cost: Adults DKK 95, family ticket DKK 80, under 18 years are free

 Ny Carlsberg Glyptotek